jaimbh/gql/README.md

 replace public and src dir with the ones in the renamed client dir

-change uri ip in src/index.js
+change uri ip in src/index.js and href ip in src/App.js

 cd ..